mauriciogtec/mauriciogtec.github.io/index.md

 ---
 # Mauricio Tec

-I am a postdoctoral fellow at Harvard University currently working on reinforcement learning (RL) and deep learning methods motivated by real-world applications, particularly to mitigate the health impacts of climate change.
+I am a postdoctoral fellow at Harvard University working on improving the applicability of reinforcement learning (RL) and AI-driven decision-making in real-world applications.
 I'm also interested in robotics 🤖 and food 🍣.

 ![robot-detective](_static/robot-detective.jpeg)